 The gift cards are usually delivered to you instantly, so the process takes only an extra minute of time.
 (P.S. you can use also Ebates while making your Raise purchase!)

-In conclusion, the above are 13 of my favorite ways to get books online for less money.
+In conclusion, the above are all of my favorite ways to get books online for less money.
 They have made such an impact on keeping my reading habit affordable.
 Try at least one for yourself, and maybe even stack a few for maximum savings.